gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 We also applied the Hellinger transformation on the raw presence-absence data, although the most appropriate method remains to be determined, especially since the data has to be compared with the SDM predictions.
-All data manipulations and further analyses were realized in *Julia v1.2.0* (Bezanson et al., 2017) with the basic structure built around the soon-to-be-released `SimpleSDMLayers.jl` package.
+All data manipulations and further analyses were realized in *Julia v1.2.0* [@BezaEdel17] with the basic structure built around the soon-to-be-released `SimpleSDMLayers.jl` package.

 #### 3. SDM – The BIOCLIM method

 We used the BIOCLIM method to predict species distributions.
-BIOCLIM, first introduced by (Nix, 1986), is considered as the classic “climate-envelope-model”, and is now available to users through the `dismo` package in R (Hijmans et al., 2017).
-It has long been outperformed by other methods (Elith et al., 2006), but it is still commonly used for its simplistic approach and ease of understanding, as well as its simple relation to niche theory (Booth et al., 2014; Hijmans et al., 2017).
+BIOCLIM, first introduced by [@Nix86], is considered as the classic “climate-envelope-model”, and is now available to users through the `dismo` package in R [@HijmPhil17].
+It has long been outperformed by other methods [@ElitGrah06], but it is still commonly used for its simplistic approach and ease of understanding, as well as its simple relation to niche theory [@BootNix14, @HijmPhil17].
 It is also a method designed for presence-only data, which does not require information on absences, nor take them into account if provided (as in our case).
 Despite that, we chose this method for our preliminary analyses as it was easier to implement and because we believe it to be sufficient for proof-of-concept.